 Signs that SPAM Is Unsafe to Eat

-If you see any of these signs of damage or spoilage, DO NOT TEST THE FOOD.
+If you see any signs of damage or spoilage, DO NOT TEST THE FOOD.
 Don’t even give it to your pets.
 Throw the can of SPAM away.

 - Rust on the can